Compact Swing Timing

 Does a compact swing sacrifice power?

-Not inherently — power comes primarily from hip rotation and bat speed through the zone, so a compact hand path can be paired with a powerful swing rather than trading one for the other.
+Not inherently.
+This means power comes primarily from hip rotation and bat speed through the zone.
+As a result, a compact hand path can be paired with a powerful swing rather than trading one for the other.

 Related terms

-- Quick HandsQuick hands describe a short, direct path from the load position to the ball — the compact swing mechanic fast-pitch hitters need to stay on time in a sub-0.5-second reaction window.
+- Quick HandsQuick hands describe a short, direct path from the load position to the ball.
+This means the compact swing mechanic fast-pitch hitters need to stay on time in a sub-0.5-second reaction window.

-- Bat PathBat path is the trajectory the barrel travels through the hitting zone — ideally a slightly upward, direct line that maximizes the time the barrel stays in the plane of the pitch.
+- Bat PathBat path is the trajectory the barrel travels through the hitting zone.
+This means ideally a slightly upward, direct line that maximizes the time the barrel stays in the plane of the pitch.

-- Reaction WindowThe reaction window is the fraction of a second a fast-pitch hitter has to read the pitch, decide whether to swing, and start the swing — one of the shortest in any sport due to the combination of pitch speed and short pitching distance.
+- Reaction WindowThe reaction window is the fraction of a second a fast-pitch hitter has to read the pitch, decide whether to swing, and start the swing.
+This means one of the shortest in any sport due to the combination of pitch speed and short pitching distance.

 Related guides & benchmarks